 It’s boredom-proof.
 There are a variety of workout options to choose from so you can mix it up based on what you’re in the mood for, how much time you have, what type of workout you want to do, and if you’re using equipment or not.

-Pick from live-streaming or on-demand video classes, Apple Fitness+ workouts in 10 categories, equipment- or bodyweight-based exercises, or various virtual training programs.
+Pick from live-streaming or on-demand video classes, equipment- or bodyweight-based exercises, or various virtual training programs.

-It’s tech-savvy.
+It’s accessible.
 I’m guessing you already carry your phone with you at all times anyway, so the ability to use your smart device for all your fitness needs is a win.

-Apple Fitness+ offers workouts for all ability levels whether you’re just getting started, an experienced individual or student athlete, and everyone else in between on campus.
-All of the workouts include a trainer demonstrating modifications, so there’s always someone to follow, no matter your ability.
+There are workouts for all ability levels whether you’re just getting started, an experienced individual or student athlete, and everyone else in between on campus.
+Many of the workouts include a trainer demonstrating the movements, so there’s always someone to follow, no matter your ability.